dhuppenkothen/data-visualization-tutorial/_episodes/01-introduction.md

 with the borders.
 Similarly, names of oceans, seas and lakes are coloured in a darker blue, which you might more easily recognize as the name of that body of water.
 Association, too, is a Gestalt principle.

+You might also notice that the mapmakers only convey a subset of the available information at this level, like the names of the countries, but not states, and only the largest (or most important, by some metric of importance) cities.
+This has both practical and conceptual reasons.
+If the mapmakers included every town and village at this level, the entire continent would be crowded with writing and we could see nothing at all.
+But also, one important concept within the idea of visual hierarchy is the concept of *space*.
+It is much easier to make sense of the important parts of a visualization if the individual elements are surrounded by space, rather than other elements.
+We will get back to the topic of (negative) space in the episode on Space.

 Finally, it should be noted that in what I said above, the word "important" appeared multiple times.
 It is important to recognize that when the mapmakers at OpenStreetMap came up with colours